 1-2 Incomplete assignment.
-Some questions are not addressed and/or little evidence of 1 2 reading.
+Some questions are not addressed and/or little evidence of reading.
 3 Some evidence of reading, but little understanding of the psychology or how it works.
-3 Minimal application of course concepts to the actual question that was asked.
-4 An attempt at applying the course material, but with little or no depth of analysis (possibly just repeating ideas from the reading).
-5 A solid application of the course material, with some good points but few creative 3 insights.
+Minimal application of course concepts to the actual question that was asked.
+4 An attempt at applying the course material, but with little or no depth of analysis (possibly just repeating ideas from the reading) or inaccurate application.
+5 A solid application of the course material, with some good points but few creative insights.
 The majority of papers will receive this grade.

 6 A deeper level of thinking than the obvious answer.
+Applies multiple course concepts correctly.
 Clearly written with creative examples.
 7 An exceptional paper with an original insight and clear analysis.
+Applies several if not all applicable course concepts correctly.
 Such papers make me say, "I wish I had thought of that!"
 Very few of these grades are given.

 3. Final Exam (33%).
 The final exam may consist of multiple choice, short answer, and/or long answer questions.
 It will be closed book, closed note.
-The final exam will be held in class on the last day of class (Thursday, April 30th).
-It will be designed to take 60-75 minutes, but you will have the entire 90 minute class period to complete it.
+The final exam will be held in class on the last day of class (Thursday, April 25th).
+You will have the entire 90 minute class period to complete it.

-The final exams will not be returned unless specifically requested by the student (though individual grades and a histogram of the grades for each section will be posted on Canvas).
+The final exams will not be returned unless specifically requested by the student (though individual grades will be posted on Canvas).
 If you would like to request a re-grade, you must contact me directly.
 If you request a re-grade, I will grade the entire exam again, not just the disputed question(s), so it is entirely possible that your grade will go down after my review.
 If you have any issues with the grade or comments, please contact me, not the TAs.

 - 4. Small Assignments (7%).
 There are a few small assignments throughout the semester.
-These will not be graded for quality, but you will be rewarded for your timely submissions.
+These will not be graded for quality, but you will be rewarded for your timely completion.
 The following components are included: - 1.
 Matterhorn Health Decision making simulation (3 points total) - a.
 1 point for registering on time - b.
 2 points for completing it on time - 2.
 Online survey used for various class examples (3 points) - 3.
 Optional IAT online exercise (1 extra credit assignment point) - 4.
-Yellow Dig Forum (8 points plus extra credit)
+Submission of Applying BE to my life topic (1 point) - 5.
+Yellowdig Forum (8 points plus extra credit)